r5py/r5py/docs/CONTRIBUTING.md

     pip install black

+#### Import order, import of submodules

+**R5py** uses [jpype](https://jpype.readthedocs.io) with the help of which Java classes can be imported using normal `import` statements.
+As a consequence, the order of import statements at the beginning of source files plays a crucial role.

+By convention, in r5py source files, the import statements should be grouped as follows:

+1. Imports of modules of the Python Standard Library
+2. Imports of third-party Python modules
+3. Relative imports of other r5py modules
+4. Imports of Java classes

+The modules of each group should be sorted alphabetically, the groups be separated by an empty line.

+The import of submodules (`from ... import ...`), as well as using an alias for an imported module (`import ... as ...`) are discouraged.
+An exception to this rule, assets from other modules from within r5py should always be imported as submodules (`from . import TravelTimeMatrixComputer`).

 ### 8. Submitting a Pull Request

 Once you've made changes and pushed them to your forked repository, you then